galaxyproject/galaxy_mentor_network/Mentorship Guidelines.md

 **Expectations**

--Network Managers will be in the mentor community chat channels and are expected to support both GMentors and GMentees.
+- Network Managers will be in the mentor community chat channels and are expected to support both GMentors and GMentees.

--Attend Mentor training session: link to the training will be provided in your mail.
+- Attend Mentor training session: link to the training will be provided in your mail.

--Respond to issues or questions asked in the mentor community chat.
+- Respond to issues or questions asked in the mentor community chat.

--Support is provided for all GMentors and GMentees in the matrix chat.
+- Support is provided for all GMentors and GMentees in the matrix chat.

 See our amazing GMentors and Network Managers [here](#)

 ## End of Program